Dantesuomi/Memeoven/README.md

 - User profile management (avatar change, profile description, date of birth, gender)
 - Meme upload (image, name and category)
 - User interaction with meme (comment, save to favorites, like)
+- Search functionality (by name and by category)
 - Delete functionality for user-authors(delete meme, delete comment)

 ## Technologies Used